Skip to content

 3. Partner walks

 Invite team members to break into partners with someone they do not know super well.
-Provide a prompt for sharing (such as: What would you most love to experience in your life or work in the coming year?)
-Set a timer for 20 minutes; then instruct each pair to walk “out” for 10 minutes and then “back” for 10 minutes with a different partner sharing during each direction.
+Give a prompt like: What would you most love to experience in your life or work this year?
+Set a timer for 20 minutes, 10 minutes out and 10 minutes back, with a different partner sharing each direction.
+When back, each person shares what they learned.
+Use this to find ways to evolve how you work together.

 4. Origin stories